Top Scholarships for Black Canadian Students

 4. The African Nova Scotian Scholarship Program

-Designed to support Black students of Nova Scotian heritage in their post-secondary education.
+Instituted to help students of Nova Scotian heritage in financing their post-secondary education

 5. University-Specific Scholarships for Black Students